What Is the ALSFRS-R?1-4

 Below are some important questions that can help initiate a productive conversation around the ALSFRS-R scale and help you obtain the information needed to better understand the impact your score can have on your diagnosis.

-- Do you use the ALS Functional Rating Scale (ALSFRS) with your ALS patients?
+- Do you use the ALS Function Rating Scale-Revised (ALSFRS-R) with your ALS patients?

-- Why is the ALSFRS important for measuring my ALS progression?
+- Why is the ALSFRS-R important for measuring my ALS progression?

-- How often should the ALSFRS test be administered?
+- How often should the ALSFRS-R test be administered?

 - What is my ALSFRS-R score?